 On October 30, 2017, we, through a wholly-owned subsidiary, acquired 100% of the equity interests of CCI Thermal Technologies Inc. and certain related real estate assets for \$262,415 CAD (approximately \$204,596 USD at the exchange rate as of October 30, 2017) in cash (such purchase price inclusive of final working capital adjustments).
 Such subsidiary and CCI Thermal Technologies Inc. amalgamated immediately after the closing of the acquisition to form Thermon Heating Systems, Inc. ("THS"), an indirect, wholly-owned subsidiary of the Company.
 THS is engaged in industrial process heating, focused on the development and production of advanced heating and filtration solutions for industrial and hazardous area applications and is headquartered in Edmonton, Alberta, Canada.
 THS markets its products through several diverse brands known for high quality, safety and reliability, and serves clients in the energy, petrochemical, electrical distribution, power, transit and industrial end markets globally.
 We believe we will be able to leverage our existing global sales force to further expand the reach of THS's product offerings.
 We recognized \$85,637 of goodwill in connection with the THS acquisition.

+As of September 30, 2018, the Company has determined there are no adjustments to the amounts below.
 The following table details the purchase price of the THS acquisition: